ptrkhh/on-prem-training/SETUP-GUIDE.md

 - **Dedicated server required**: This setup assumes the server is dedicated to ML training.
 Dual-boot systems (e.g., Windows/Linux) or servers with multiple OS installations are NOT supported.
 - **Partition management**: The storage scripts automatically partition disks and assume full control of the NVMe/SSD and all HDDs.
 Non-standard partition layouts (recovery partitions, custom disk configurations) may cause failures.
-- **Fresh OS installation**: For best results, install Ubuntu Server or Debian as the only operating system before running these scripts.
+- **Fresh OS installation**: For best results, install Ubuntu Server 24.04 LTS or Debian 12+ as the only operating system before running these scripts.
 - **Data loss warning**: The storage setup will format all specified disks.
 Ensure you have backups of any important data.

 ### Automated Setup